Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 This class is responsible for the application state.

 ### Framework.App
-This namespace represents the application module of your project.
+This namespace represents the application module.

 **Application** -
 This class is responsible for the application logic.